 Other Home Loan Options for CRNAs

-You’ll want to consider all your available mortgage options before making a final decision.
+You’ll want to consider all your available mortgage options before deciding.

 1. Conventional Loan

 Conventional loans are the default choice for more than 80% of US homeowners who have a mortgage, according to 2021 data from the Home Mortgage Data Disclosure Act.

 With more rigorous qualifications but fewer restrictions on the types of properties included in the program, in most cases, you’ll need a credit score of at least 620, which is significantly lower than the required credit score for a physician mortgage loan.

 First-time home buyers can get a conventional loan for as little as a 3% down payment, but if you’re purchasing a second home, you’ll need to put down at least 10%.
 Conventional loans typically require PMI until you reach 20% home equity.